Metztli/b2evo-metztli/README.md

 rhc app create -a b2evo -t php-5.3

+A new directory named as your application (i.e. b2evo in this case) will be created at your current location.
+You may examine its content.

 Add mysql support to your application

 rhc cartridge add -c mysql-5.1 -a b2evo